We’ve set down our goals and principles so that clubs, organisers and individuals can understand who we are, what we want and how we work.

 What does RunEqual do?

-We set up and administrate the Gender Equality in Athletics facebook group.
-Discussions are open to view by all.
-This is a place where people who share our aims and values can share information and link up with others in their area:
+We set up and administrate the RunEqual Facebook group.
+This is a place where people who share our aims and values can share information and link up with others in their area.

 We set up and manage the twitter feed.
 A small group of people who share the values set out here manage this.